nathaneastwood/nlstimedist/cran-comments.md

-## Second Resubmission
+## Third submission
-This is a second resubmission.
+This is the third submission.
 In this version I have:

-* Added more examples and ensured existing examples now run.

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Converted the DESCRIPTION title to title case.

-* Changed the Description field in the DESCRIPTION file so it no longer starts with the package name.

-* Fixed tests that weren't working on an windows build.

-* NOTE: The check states there is a possibly misspelled word: phenology; this is, however, correct.
+* Fixed the r-devel "invalid 'times' argument"

 ## Test environments
-* local OS X install, R 3.1.2
+* local OS X install, R 3.3.2
-* ubuntu 12.04 (on travis-ci), R 3.3.1
+* ubuntu 12.04 (on travis-ci), R 3.3.2
 * win-builder (devel and release)

 ## R CMD check results